 Jessica Camp, PR Associate, Blue Fountain Media

-We wanted to craft a release that goes beyond simply patting our company on the back, and rather explains the relevance that achieving this milestone means for the industry.
-Within the release, we pulled together an explanation of why such a certification is important for credit card processing companies with day to day consumers in mind.
+We wanted to craft a release that went beyond simply patting our company on the back, and rather explained the relevance that achieving this milestone meant for the industry.
+Within the release, we pulled together an explanation of why PCI 3.0 certification is important for credit card processing companies with day to day consumers in mind.

 Peter S. Moeller, Director of Marketing & Communications, Scarinci Hollenbeck

-My favorite press release was one I created last year for the event “The Walk to Washington”.
+My favorite press release was one I created last year for the event “The Walk to Washington.”
 It was not meant for digital release.
 It was meant specifically to be in the face of the attendees of this event.
-The press release was created to look like an old Scroll from Colonial days. (see images attached.)
+The press release was created to look like an old Scroll from Colonial days.
 It was even printed on Parchment paper to give it more of the nostalgic look and feel.

 The response was overwhelming.
 I heard accounts of people opening them together, intrigued as to what was inside.
-I heard people played swords with our extra-large highlighters and pretended to do it in old ‘time voices.
-The attorney from our firm who attended said it was a phenomenal ice breaker and that the press release was the best thing in the bag according to feed back.
+I heard people played swords with our extra-large highlighters and pretended to do it in ‘old time’ voices.
+The attorney from our firm who attended the event said it was a phenomenal ice breaker and that the press release was the best thing in the bag according to feedback.